openeventdata/petrarch/README.md

 It is possible to run PETRARCH as a stand-alone program.
-Most of our development work has gone into incorporating PETRARCH into a full pipeline of utilities, e.g., the [Phoenix pipeline](https://github.com/openeventdata/phoenix_pipeline).
+Most of our development work has gone into incorporating PETRARCH into a full pipeline of utilities, though, e.g., the [Phoenix pipeline](https://github.com/openeventdata/phoenix_pipeline).
 There's also a RESTful wrapper around PETRARCH and CoreNLP named [hypnos](https://github.com/caerusassociates/hypnos).
 It's probably worthwhile to explore those options before trying to use PETRARCH as a stand-alone.